4 Ways That Pop-Up Shops Are Making eCommerce Stores Stand Out

 You are currently viewing 4 Ways That Pop-Up Shops Are Making eCommerce Stores Stand Out

-With Black Friday and the holiday sale season fast approaching, eCommerce stores will be fighting for the attention of shoppers all over the world.
+With Black Friday and the holiday sale season fast approaching, eCommerce stores will be fighting for the attention of shoppers worldwide.
 The great thing about eCommerce is that you can reach just about anyone.
 The bad thing?
 So can every other retailer.

-With around 12-24 million eCommerce stores out there, it’s more important than ever for eCommerce businesses to stand out.
-However, whilst 51 percent of people prefer to shop online, that still leaves us with 49% that still favor the experience of shopping in-store.
-It’s a figure that we simply cannot ignore, especially considering how giants like Amazon are taking much of the market share of sales online.
+With around 12-24 million eCommerce stores, it’s more important than ever for eCommerce businesses to stand out.
+However, while 51 percent of people prefer to shop online, that still leaves us with 49% who still favor the experience of shopping in-store.
+It’s a figure we cannot ignore, especially considering how giants like Amazon are taking much of the market share of online sales.

 This means that eCommerce stores need to differentiate themselves in a competitive retail market.
 But how?

-Enter, the pop-up shop.
-Championed by both big and small businesses alike, the pop-up shop gives a chance for small brands to level the playing field.
-Not only do pop-up stores make you stand out from the rest, but they also offer your customers an immersive experience that is likely to keep your brand cemented in their minds.
+Enter the pop-up shop.
+Championed by both big and small businesses alike, the pop-up shop allows a level playing field.
+Pop-up stores make you stand out from the rest and offer your customers an immersive experience that will likely keep your brand cemented in their minds.

 But what makes pop-up shops so effective?
 And how can they make eCommerce stores stand out?

-According to Statista, one of the reasons consumers shop at pop-up stores is the social media-worthiness of them.
-People are more likely to trust a brand if it has been influenced by their social network, with 81 percent of consumers saying that they trust the advice that comes from their family and friends
+According to Statista, one of the reasons consumers shop at pop-up stores is their social media worthiness.
+People are more likely to trust a brand if it has been influenced by their social network, with 81 percent of consumers saying that they trust the advice from their family and friends

 Brands can, therefore, leverage pop-ups as a way of creating brand ambassadors organically.

-Tip: use the pop-up store to your advantage and capture customer information such as names, email and contact numbers so you can follow-up their experience and keep the buzz alive online, too.
+Tip: use the pop-up store to your advantage and capture customer information such as names, email, and contact numbers so you can follow up on their experience and keep the buzz alive online, too.

 Nowadays, people want experiences over things.
 According to Forbes, 74 percent of Americans want experiences over products or purchases.

-This way, you are personalizing the customer experience and adding a human touch to it, all whilst offering something different from your competitors.
+This way, you are personalizing the customer experience and adding a human touch to it while offering something different from your competitors.

-It might seem like a feat that only bigger eCommerce stores can handle, but this isn’t necessarily the case.
+It might seem like a feat that only bigger eCommerce stores can handle, but this isn’t necessarily true.
 Whether you’re an SME or a multinational corporation, the pop-up model works for everyone.

 If we take a quick look at the history of pop-up shops, we can see that they have been around in some shape or form for hundreds of years.

-From Viennese December markets to the Nike pop-up store in LA, they have proven to be a tried and tested way of getting customers’ attention, and it’s likely that they won’t be going away any time soon.
+From Viennese December markets to the Nike pop-up store in LA, they have proven to be a tried and tested way of getting customers’ attention and likely won’t go away soon.

 geaves history of pop up infographic